 It’s important to allow a professional like one from San Antonio Air Service Experts in San Antonio work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be completely content with our furnace repair in San Antonio.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be operating correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and changes into low-fire mode about 30 seconds later.

 Your system will demonstrate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it tells you a fault code.